 \begin{corollary} Let $A$ be a right noetherian commonly graded algebra satisfying $\chi_1$, and $M$ be a finitely generated graded $A$-module with $\depth_A(M)\geqslant 2$.
 Let $B=\gEnd_{\cA}(\cM)$.
 If $(\qgr A,\cM,s)$ is a noncommutative projective scheme, then $\pi_B\gHom_{\cA}(\cM,-):\qgr A\to \qgr B$ is induced by $\gHom_A(M,-):\gr A\to \Gr B$. \end{corollary}

-Now we are ready to study Morita equivalences between noncommutative quasi-projective spaces.
+We are now ready for studying Morita equivalences between the noncommutative quasi-projective spaces.

 \begin{proposition} Let $A$ be a right noetherian commonly graded algebra satisfying $\chi_1$.
-Consider the following two statements. \begin{itemize} \item [(1)] $M$ is a finitely generated graded $A$-module with $\depth_A(M)\geqslant 2$ such that $(\qgr A,\cM,s)$ is a noncommutative projective scheme. \item [(2)] $F: \qgr A\to \qgr B$ is an equivalent functor commuting with the polarizations, where $B$ is a noncommutative projective coordinate ring. \end{itemize} Then, the graded $A$-modules satisfying (1) are in one-to-one correspondence to the pairs $(B,F)$ satisfying (2) up to isomorphism.
+Consider the following two statements. \begin{enumerate} \item [(1)] $M$ is a finitely generated graded $A$-module with $\depth_A(M)\geqslant 2$, and $(\qgr A,\cM,s)$ is a noncommutative projective scheme. \item [(2)] $F: \qgr A\to \qgr B$ is an equivalent functor commuting with the polarizations, where $B$ is a noncommutative projective coordinate ring. \end{enumerate} Then, the graded $A$-modules satisfying (1) are in one-to-one correspondence to the pairs $(B,F)$ satisfying (2) up to isomorphism.
 The correspondence is given by